levante-hackathon-2026/levante-hackathon-2026.github.io/index.md

 Join us for talks, tutorials, and panel discussions, open to all!

 **Week 2: July 13-17**
-Selected hackathon participants will pitch, create, and present LEVANTE-related projects. *Note: Hackathon participants are expected to attend the full two-week program.*
+Selected hackathon participants will pitch, create, and present LEVANTE-related projects. *Note: Hackathon participants are expected to attend the full two-week program.* Applications closed on March 31st.

 #### 🌍 Logistics
 All sessions are virtual, running between 8:00-10:30 am Pacific Time.